Weekly Shale Drilling Permits for PA, OH, WV: Jan 18-22

-Two of three M-U drilling states received permits last week.
-Pennsylvania scored 14 permits to drill new shale wells.
-Ohio received no new permits for Utica wells.
-West Virginia received 5 new permits to drill new shale wells.
+For the second week in a row, two of three M-U drilling states received permits to drill new shale wells.
+Pennsylvania scored 10 permits to drill new shale wells last week.
+Ohio received no new permits for Utica wells (second dry week in row).
+West Virginia received 4 new permits to drill new shale wells last week.

 As we entered 2020, the stock price for most Marcellus/Utica drillers was near or even at the lowest it had ever been (see